Date: 22 July 2014. Boat Buying with your New Partner.

 outstrips the nervousness and I do enjoy boating immensely.

-Though I feel anxious I refuse to let temporary concerns prevent
+Though I feel anxious before hauling the anchor I refuse to let temporary concerns prevent

 me from being a cruiser.